niksy/kist-pubsub/README.md

 Data to pass via published event.
 Behaves same as [`trigger` in standard jQuery event system](http://api.jquery.com/trigger/#trigger-event-extraParameters).

+In addition to behaving like jQuery `trigger`, if you pass more than one argument (not counting event), all arguments will be passed as list of arguments to `subscribe` methods.

 ### `.subscribe(event, callback, condition)`

 Subscribe to specific event.